Sarafova-AI/llm-wiki-librarian/README.md

 Use it as a starting structure.
 Give it to an AI coding agent and adapt it to your own private knowledge base.

-Read the companion idea note on GitHub Gist:
+Companion idea note on GitHub Gist:

 - https://gist.github.com/Sarafova-AI/5cf5c886def7abcffa2872744b25dad2